JEK-III/DPLandscapePaper/DP_Landscape.md

 Data publications have to make this possible.
 This is generally facilitated by assigning a unique permanent identifier, most commonly a DOI, to the dataset.
 As long as the DOI is maintained, it can be used by anyone interested to locate the dataset.
-(It is worth pointing out that assinging a DOI does not, in itself, make something citeable– if the DOI is not maintained, the citation breaks and, conversely a well maintained URL works just as well as a DOI)
+(It is worth pointing out that assinging a DOI does not, in itself, make something citeable– if the DOI is not maintained, the citation breaks and, conversely a well maintained URL works just as well as a DOI).

+###Simple Case
+In the simplest case, there is substantial agreement that a published dataset should be cited using five elments largely familiar from journal citations: creator(s), title, year, publisher and identifier.
+The identifier will generally be something, such as a DOI, that can be used to locate the referenced object, as such it can be thought of as replacing the volume and page number used to find an article in a print journal.
+This format is consistent with the recommendation made by CODATA and with metadata required by DataCite and Thomson Reuters Data Citation Index.
+However, this article-descended formulation is not adequate to address some of the complications unique to datasets.

+###Deep Citation
+While it has long been necessary